qmk/qmk_firmware/docs/features/pointing_device.md

     mouse_report.x = 0;
     mouse_report.y = 0;

-    // Check to see if it's time to send another wheel report; if not, stop here if (timer_elapsed32(last_scroll_time) < SCROLL_RATE) {
+    // Check to see if it's time to send another mouse report; if not, stop here if (timer_elapsed32(last_scroll_time) < SCROLL_RATE) {
         mouse_report.h = 0;
         mouse_report.v = 0;
         return mouse_report;
     }

-    // Keep track of when we last sent a wheel report last_scroll_time = timer_read32();
+    // Keep track of when we last sent a mouse report last_scroll_time = timer_read32();

     // Assign accumulated scroll values to the mouse report